aadishhere/aadishhere/README.md

 ### 👨‍💻 About Me

-I'm a passionate **iOS Developer** with a love for creating innovative and user-centric mobile applications. [cite: 2] My journey in tech is driven by a desire to build things that solve real-world problems, and I'm always excited to learn and work with new technologies.
-Here's a little more about me:
+I'm a **iOS Developer** with a love for creating innovative and user-centric mobile applications.

-- 🚀 I'm currently an **iOS Development Intern** at **Bluebex Software**. [cite: 4]
-- 💡 I have hands-on experience in building **3+ iOS apps** using Swift, SwiftUI, AI, and ARKit. [cite: 3]
-- 🎤 I'm a **2x Organizer** for **TEDxIPSA Indore** and a **Bestselling Author**.
-- 🎓 I'm pursuing a Bachelor of Computer Science and Engineering from IPS Academy, Indore.

 ---